NikolaiRadke/Noko/write_eeprom/README.md

-#Setup a serial connection and write to EEPROMs (Linux)
+#Setting up a serial connection and writing to EEPROMs (Linux)

 1. Open the NOKO writer in the Arduino IDE and start it.